-The cames of the early day didafford a pioneer hog feed. he region about Moscow was noted for the growth of cames and for this reason was known as "Hog Heaven."John C. Lawrence.
+The camas of the early day didafford a pioneer hog feed. he region about Moscow was noted for the growth of camasand for this reason was known as "Hog Heaven."John C. Lawrence.

-A special corespondent writing to the Oregonian from The Dalles since, changing in a short time from a chinook to a raw east wind with snow and a severa freezeoup closing to criver fooded the second night and chasing the thermometer down to degrees below zero.
+A special correspondent writing to the Oregonian from The Dalles says:

+"inter is still with us, having taken a very bad relapse five days since, changing in a short time from a chinook to a raw east wind with snow and a severa freezeoup closing the river foodod the second night and chasing the thermometer down to degrees below zero.

-Thilst the loss of a tock before has been considerable the last five days have killed more than all before.
-In some places it has completely wiped out largehards.
-It has been more severe in the adjoining countries than in "asco and Sherman, as they are more agricultural, having more hay and straw with smaller herds and therefore havebeenable to pull through in botter shape.
-Mr. "resier from"illow Creek in Crook county states that on Willow and Bay greaks met of the stocken had feed and their losses were not heavy, he van Houghtons had lost few out of their 20,000 shoop, but Mr. Hill, on Bay and Front creeks, had lost four hundred head of cattle out of one thousand, he heaviest losses were on the 080 Ochoco and Crooked rivers and the desert beyond Prinville where theare are but few animals left, Brown Brothers lost nearly the whole of their 15,000 sheep, Pinlayson lost 6,000 and others nearly or all they had.
-Horses fared not so badly as they are better "rustlers" and will beat back onto higher ground, where there is more grass and the hills.
-It is hard to account for the heavy loss out on the desert as there is no stock there in the sum er so that the grass attains a good height and there is an at 0000 abundance of chapparal which the ands does not cover and whichis good browsing-wunless it is for the want of water.
-This is the probable cause of largelesses where the have fed stock as in the Klickitat where some have lost half their cattle to which they have been feeding hey and straw.
-Henry Blackman mayor of Heppner who was in town yesterday states that the thermometer there onthe mrning of the 25th registered 17 below zero and that the horses up to this week were light but were increasing fast now.
-When the heavy snow went off stock were turned out on the green frosted grass. his last c ld snap coming on, with a few inches of snow and feed scarce, in their weak condition they chill and perish in large numbers.
+Whilst the loss of stock before has been considerable the last five days have killed more than all before.
+In some places it has completely wiped out largeherds.
+It has been more severe in the adjoining countries than in "asco and Sherman, as they are more agricultural, having more hay and straw with smaller herds and therefore havebeenable to pull through in better shape.
+Mr. razier from illow creek in Crook county states that on Willow and Bay creeks m st of the stockmen had feed and their losses were not heavy.
+The Van Houghtons had lost few out of their 20,000 sheep, but Mr. Hill, on Bay and Trout creeks, had lost four hundred head of cattle out of one thousand.
+The heaviest losses were on the 090 Ochoco and Crooked rivers and the desert beyond Prinville where theare are but few animals left.
+Brown Brothers lost nearly the whole of their 15,000 sheep, Finlayson lost 6,000 and others nearly or all they had.
+Horses fared not so badly as they are better #rustlers" and will beat back onto higher ground, where there is more grass and the hills.
+It is hard to account for the heavy loss out on the desert as there is no stock there in the summer so that the grass attains a good height and there is an at 6000 abundance of chapparal which the snow does not cover and whichis good browsing-unless it is for the want of water.
+This is the probable cause of largelosses where the have fed stock as in the Klickitat where some have lost half their cattle to which they have been feeding hay and straw.
+Henry Blackman mayor of Heppner who was in town yesterday states that the thermometer there on the mrning of the 25th registered 17 below zero and that the horses up to this weekwere light but were increasing fast now.

+When the heavy snow went off stock were turned out on the green frosted grass. his last cold snap coming on, with a few inches of snow and feed scarce, in their weak condition they chill and perish in large numbers.